libdriver/ads1115/CONTRIBUTING.md

 2. The header section has only one line including three fields:  type(required),  scope(optional) and subject(required).
 If the type is feat and fix, the commit will definitely appear in CHANGLOG.

-    "<type>" is used to describe the type of commit and only the following identifiers are allowed:
+    "type" is used to describe the type of commit and only the following identifiers are allowed:

     - feat - new features
     - fix - patch the vulnerability